In a previous article, we provide new WordPress users with a comprehensive overview of WordPress Themes.

 Creative Market

-(click on the images above to view more themes on Creative Market)
+(click on the above images to see more themes on Creative Market)

-Creative Market is another leading WordPress theme directory where you can search through many quality premium themes from independent theme creators.
+Creative Market is another leading WP theme directory where you can search through many quality premium themes from independent theme creators.

 As stated on their website …